-Patients in Hampstead and across North London have been choosing Dental Perfection for their oral and maxillofacial surgery procedures since 1979.
+Patients in Hampstead and across London have been choosing Dental Perfection for their oral and maxillofacial surgery procedures since 1979.

 Oral Surgery involves the diagnosis, management and sometimes surgical or medical treatment of conditions of the mouth and the adjacent and surrounding structures.
 Oral Surgery is closely related to Oral & Maxillofacial Surgery/Medicine.